Conal84/MS1-salford-squash-centre/README.md

 ### Scope
 Website key features will include the following;

-* About Section - provides general squash centre information
+* Home Section - provides general squash centre information
+    * Contact information
+    * Opening times
+    * Location
+    * Quotations from staff

+* Facilities Section
     * Court information
-    * Facilities information
+    * Changing rooms information
-    * Parking
+    * General facilities information

+* Play Section - provides detailed information on booking and playing
-    * Membership
+    * Membership schemes
     * Fees
-    * Opening times
+    * Training

-* Play Section - provides detailed information on booking and playing
-    * How to sign up for membership
-    * How to access training

-* Sign In / Up Section
+* Sign In Section
+    * Existing members can sign in here

-The site will also have a section with quotations from the squash centre coaches which aims to provide a link between the coaches and potential new customers.
+The site quotation section with information from the squash centre coaches aims to provide a link between the coaches and potential new customers.
 These quotations also give potential new customers a sense of the professionalism of the squash centre.